KoljaWindeler/ytube_music_player/README.md

   - **[Q] Why is my playlist limited to 25 entries**
   [A] This is the default number that this integration will load.
 You can change this number via the configuration menu:
   "configuration" -> "integration" -> "ytube_music_player" -> "configure" -> "Show advance configuration" -> "Limit of simultaniously loaded tracks".
   Raising that number will increase loading time slightly.
-Please also make sure that do didn't define a lower "limit_count" (see service section)
+Please also make sure that didn't define a lower "limit_count" (see service section)

 ## Credits